 Why avoid their use?

-Laxogenin is not prohibited for use by Military Service Members and should not cause a positive drug test.
+Laxogenin is not prohibited for use by Service Members and should not cause a positive drug test.
 However, products with this ingredient on the label do not always contain laxogenin and might contain other ingredients prohibited for use.
-5-alpha-hydroxy-laxogenin is on the FDA Dietary Supplement Ingredient Advisory List because it does not appear to be a lawful ingredient in dietary supplements.
-Thus, it should not be used in any dietary supplement.
-Because products listing either of these ingredients could contain other substances, including drugs, some of which could cause a positive drug test result, Military Service Members might want to avoid their use.
+5-alpha-hydroxy-laxogenin, however, is on the DoD Prohibited Dietary Supplement Ingredients list.
+FDA recently determined 5-alpha-hydroxy-laxogenin does not meet the definition of a dietary ingredient and should not be used in any dietary supplement, so Service Members should avoid products that contain this ingredient.
+Also, products listing either of these ingredients could contain other substances, including drugs, some of which could cause a positive drug test result.

 How to watch out for these ingredients